 The IRI Medal, established in 1946, recognizes and honors leaders of technology for their outstanding accomplishments in technological innovation which contribute broadly to the development of industry and to the benefit of society.
-This award is traditionally presented at the IRI Annual Meeting held each spring.
+This award is traditionally presented at the IRI Annual Conference held each spring.

 One side of the medal depicts the scientist in a never-ending quest for knowledge.
 Imagination and mental activity are symbolized by Pegasus.
 The practical results of harnessing national forces to meet the needs of mankind are represented in the clouds issuing from the retort.
 The reverse side of the medal is an adaptation of the official seal of the Industrial Research Institute.